 Submissions should be delivered to Spectrum Creative Arts no later than 5pm on Friday, April 14th and must be accompanied by a completed submission form.

-The show will culminate with a reception held on Saturday, April 22nd from 6-8pm at a community location TBA.
+The show will culminate with a reception held on Friday, April 21 from 6-8pm at Rookie’s Sports Bar & Grill in Irondequoit.
 If you have questions or wish to use your own plate, please contact Ben Sheridan at firstname.lastname@example.org.

 Interested in getting involved?
 Click here to visit the 2017 Eco-Art Challenge page, which includes information about submitting artwork, donating materials, and group participation.